abdulrabkhan01/reactjs-practice/README.md

  Passing data to component
  --------------------------
  props (Key value pairs are used to pass data to the child component from the root app component)
+ Note: These values are immutable, we cannot assign them directly in the code.

  Virtual DOM in react
  --------------------